 Known for his civil society work and decades-long efforts on immigration and refugee rights, and as an active member of refugee rights commissions of bar associations in Turkey, Taner Kılıç is still on trial.
 Following his 15-month detention, Kılıç is still facing the risk of imprisonment.

 The 11 rights defenders, who are charged with “aiding an armed terrorist organizations” and “being members of an armed terrorist organization” due to their meeting titled “Digital Security and Protection of Human Rights Defenders,” attended their last hearing on 16 July 2019.
 The Presiding Judge announced that a new prosecutor was appointed.
 The newly appointed prosecutor requested additional time to draft the final opinion of the prosecution.
-The next Büyükada hearing will be held on 9 October 2019.

 THE BÜYÜKADA CASE